rust-lang/rfcs/text/0000-delegation.md

 ## Inherent Impls
 [inherent_impls]: #inherent_impls

-While we imagine delegating traits will often be best practice, it's also valuable to do so with inherent `impl`s as well.
+While we imagine delegating traits will often be best practice, it's also valuable to do so with inherent `impl`s.
 This makes the language more consistent and preempts the questions: "Why can't I do this directly on my type?
 Why do I have to define a trait?"

 ```rust
 struct AppendOnlyVec<T> (Vec<T>);